 Settle on a budget

-It is easy to be carried away when bidding so settle on a budget before you even step into an auction.
-And don’t forget to include registration fee, taxes and any other fees to your final price as well as car transport from the auction you may need.
+It is easy to be carried away when bidding, so settle on a budget beforehand.
+And don’t forget to include registration fee, taxes, and any other fees to your final price as well as car transport from the auction.
 This way you will be more prepared to deal with any challenges that may arise.
-Moreover, every auto auction has its own terms, so you will need to read them in advance and make sure you have the correct payment options available in case you win the car.
+Moreover, every auto auction has its own terms.
+Hence, you will need to read them in advance and make sure you have the correct payment options available in case you win the car.

 Do your homework